thomasheller/wikipush/README.md

 ### Throttling

 wikipush will wait half a second between each upload attempt.
 If you'd like to increase/decrease the duration, use the `-pause` flag.
-You can speficy values like `-pause 0`, `-pause 100ms`, `-pause 2s`, `-pause 5m` etc.
+You can specify values like `-pause 0`, `-pause 100ms`, `-pause 2s`, `-pause 5m` etc.

 ### Revision history